2 The Nix Package Manager

 The first advantage of Nix is that its repository, nixpkgs, is humongous.
 As of this writing, it contains over 120,000 pieces of software, including the entirety of CRAN and Bioconductor.
 This means you can use Nix to handle everything: R, Python, Julia, their respective packages, and any other software available through nixpkgs, making it particularly useful for polyglot pipelines.

-The second, and most crucial, advantage is that Nix allows you to install software in (relatively) isolated environments.
+The second and most crucial advantage is that Nix allows you to install software in (relatively) isolated environments.
 When you start a new project, you can use Nix to install a project-specific version of R and all its packages.
 These dependencies are used only for that project.
 If you switch to another project, you switch to a different, independent environment.
 But this also means that all the dependencies of R and R packages, plus all of their dependencies and so on get installed as well.
-Your project’s development environment will not depend on anything outside of it.
+Your project’s development environment will not depend on anything outside of it (well, there are some caveats which we will explore as we move on).

 This is similar to {renv}, but the difference is profound: you get not only a project-specific library of R packages but also a project-specific R version and all the necessary system dependencies.
 For example, if you need {xlsx}, Nix automatically figures out that Java is required and installs and configures it for you, without any intervention.